devlooped/Dynamically/readme.md

 public record Drawing(Line[] Lines);
 ```

-This package allows you to create instances of those records from a data
+This project will generate a `Dynamically` class with a factory method to create instances
-object with compatible shape, such as:
+of those records from a data object with a compatible shape, such as:

 ```csharp
 var data = new